ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-27-Welcome to Ross-Sec-Audio.md

 Hey there!

 I've created this site to learn and to showcase the silly things I've written and developed.

 I don't claim to be an expert on any topics covered here, so if I've made an error or misunderstood something, please do let me know.
-I'd be happy to update posts as required, citing your feedback.
+I'd be happy to update posts as required.

 I'm using this site to improve my understanding of InfoSec, Music Production, and Politics.
-But I also see this as an opportunity to improve my writing and communication skills.
+I also see this as an opportunity to improve my writing and communication skills.

 There's nothing like hard-earned practice so here we go, warts and all.

 I'm hosting this site using [GitHub Pages](https://pages.github.com/ "GitHub Pages"), and it's developed using [Jekyll](https://jekyllrb.com/ "Jekyll").
 This keeps things very simple through Markdown, along with a bit of CSS, HTML, and JavaScript.